vinayhegde1990/devops-notes/docs/source/Docker.rst

 Docker
 ************

-*Some useful links to cover the basics of Docker*
+*Some useful links to explain the concepts of Docker*

 ##############################
 Official Docker Documentation